 Project at a Glance

-Project: Concrete streets, sidewalks and floors for first KidZania facility in the United States, including floor leveling and polishing, and stamped overlays encompassing approximately 25,000 square feet.
+Project: Concrete streets, sidewalks and floors for first KidZania facility in the United States.
+This included both floor leveling and polishing, and also stamped overlays encompassing approximately 25,000 square feet.

 Decorative Concrete Contractor: Concrete Preservation, a division of Southwest Construction Services, Dallas, Texas, www.concrete-preservation.com